Data Processing

 Extract Indices

 One of the biggest areas of interest when using a multispectral sensor is the ability to calculate vegetation indices.
-Calculating these indices is quite simple once you have mastered the technical skills needed to extract the data from images.
+This step is the most technical and requires a basic understanding of programming languages to extract data from the images.
 We can calculate the vegetation indices for the entire field using software called ArcGIS.
-There are a series of steps to go through to process the initial image and calculate a vegetation index.
+There is a raster calculator that can be used to process the initial image and calculate vegetation indices.
+However, to extract more advanced vegetation indices will require the use of a programming language like Python.

 The processed image will be saved as a raster file which allows us to extract information.
 The way a raster file works is that it is a matrix of pixels.
 If you zoom in enough on a small section of a selected plot, you will end up with a bunch of pixels.
 Every pixel is going to have its own value.
-To extract the vegetation index for an entire plot, we use the shapefile with a polygon grid created earlier.
-The shapefile will clip the vegetation index raster file into individual plots.
-The average vegetation index then is calculated using every pixel within the area of a specific plot.
+To extract the vegetation index for a specific plot, requires the use of a programming language like Python.
+We can write a code that uses the shapefile with a polygon grid created earlier to clip the vegetation index raster file into individual plots.
+The average of the vegetation index is then calculated using every pixel within the area of a specific plot.

-Some common indices calculated include the Normalized Difference Vegetative Index (NDVI), Normalized Difference Red Edge (NDRE), and the Green Normalized Difference Vegetative Index (GNDVI).
+Some common indices calculated from multispectral imagery include the Normalized Difference Vegetative Index (NDVI), Normalized Difference Red Edge (NDRE), and the Green Normalized Difference Vegetative Index (GNDVI).
+Some common indices calculated from RGB imagery include the Green Leaf Index (GLI) and the Visual Atmospheric resistance index (VARI).